Target-Aware Early Stage Ranking: Method

 The design allows the model to flexibly incorporate richer user metadata and behavioral information.

-\textbf{NRO Cross Attention} block introduces gating and update operations to dynamically select the most salient aspects of candidate and cross-signal queries.
+\textbf{Target-Dependent Cross Attention} block introduces gating and update operations to dynamically select the most salient aspects of candidate and cross-signal queries.
 This enables the model to focus on the most relevant candidate–user interactions.
-Keys and values are extracted from full user sequence (i.e., RO embeddings); queries are candidate item embeddings to be ranked, optionally enriched with additional signals such as cross signals from HMA or $T_{self}$ from Target-Aware Self Attention.
+Keys and values are extracted extracted exclusively from the user sequence (i.e., $[U]$); queries are candidate item embeddings to be ranked, optionally enriched with additional signals such as cross signals from HMA or $T_{self}$ from Target-Aware Self Attention.

 Each query is paired with an independent attention mechanism, specialized via separate weight matrices for query–modulation versus key–value relationships.
-Unlike HSTU, which jointly learns across all of query, key, value, and their modulation, NRO Cross Attention’s specialization improves the modeling of fine-grained cross-signals.
+Unlike HSTU, which jointly learns across all of query, key, value, and their modulation, Target-Dependent Cross Attention’s specialization improves the modeling of fine-grained cross-signals.
 The resulting individual outputs are concatenated to form $T_{cross}$.